It Starts With You

 After your documentation has been approved, the paperwork has been prepared, and checks have been issued, we send everything to the Clerk of Court in your County for filing.
 Don't worry about paying up front because we pay the court fees for you and simply invoice them back to you.
 Our invoices are due upon receipt, but we give you up to 30 days to pay.

 As soon as we receive the receipt from the clerk, we will post case numbers in Nationwide so you know that it's been successfully filed.
 Throughout the process, the system will send you automated updates regarding the progress.

 Constable Attempts to Serve by Hand

 Once the Complaint has been filed, the constable attempts to serve the tenant by hand.
 Depending on your county and local constable, this can take 1-2 weeks.
 If the tenant is successfully served by hand, he has 10 days to respond to the court.
-If he does not respond by the end of the 10 days (also known as the end of answer period), you automatically win possession and you may request the writ of possession.
+If he does not respond by 5pm on the 10th day (also known as the end of answer period), you automatically win possession and you may request the writ of possession.
+This end of answer period will show up in the system as a 5pm court date, but it's not an actual court date; it's just their deadline to respond to the court.
 You'll receive an automated email letting you know to log back into the website and click "Writ" to continue moving forward.

 Constable Serves by Mail

 If the constable cannot serve the tenant successfully by hand, he will serve them by mail and you must wait 21 days from the date of mailing.
 We will update our online system throughout the process so that you know whether the tenant has been served and when their end of answer period expires so that you may file the writ.
+This end of answer period will show up in the system as a 5pm court date, but it's not an actual court date; it's just their deadline to respond to the court.
 You'll receive an automated email letting you know to log back into the website and click "Writ" to continue moving forward.

 Who is my team?